crusoecloud/slurm/README.md

 # SLURM
 This repository is the simplest way to create a high-availability SLURM cluster on Crusoe Cloud.
+To get started, edit the `main.tf` with your project specific configuration and run:
 ```
 terraform init
 terraform apply